Lenox89/Project1/README.md

-# Grimm Syndicate Entertainment
+# Grimm Syndicate Games

 ## Overview

 ### What is this site for?

-This is a website for the entertainment company Grimm Syndicate.
+This is a website for the gaming company Grimm Syndicate.
 It helps users to keep track of all things grimm syndicate.

 ### What does it do?

 This app will allow users to register and login.
 Once the users have done that, they'll be able to view and download exclusive content.
-Users will be able to watch videos, download games, listen to music, and read both comics, and books!
+Users will be able to watch videos, download games, and listen to music.

 ### How does it work

-This app uses JSON Web Tokens to authenticate users and keep them logged in.
-All the data is consumed from an API hosted on Heroku using AngularJS.
-The site is styled with Bootstrap.

 ## Features